 In the Quarry Island and Fort Snelling fens, well water level does not seem to change much as a result of precipitation in previous or current years.
+Water levels in some of the wells does seem to be going up, but that doesn't appear to be influenced seasonally or annually.

 Historically, the Nichols wells appeared to be heavily influenced by precipitation.
 According to the "Environmental Monitoring of Nichols Fen" study conducted in 2008 by WSB & Associates, Inc., the Nichols fen has an 18-24 month response time to precipitation.
 Monitoring data supports that idea that a year with higher well level measurements was preceded by a year when total precipitation was above average.
 Alternatively, years with lower well level measurements were preceded by years in which total precipitation was below average.
-Results from 2018 are less conclusive as to the impact that rainfall has on water levels.
-Well readings show little to no response to high rainfall in 2017, with a high degree of variability throughout the season.